mojofunk/ardour-docs/BUGS.md

   appears like you can drag a note from one region to another when you can't.

 - Clicking on the close button in the window manager will cause ardour to exit if the session state isn't "dirty".
 Closing the window may have been accidental.

 - When adjusting the front of a midi region the ghost notes are not updated correctly and will still be displayed even when the parent notes are not

 - Clicking on the end of a region to trim in Object "mode" without cursor movement sometimes results in the start and end points of the region jumping after the click point.

 - If I start recording to a track and then click record enable on another track the red record rectangle will extend back to the record point of the first track.
 I'm not sure if that is intentional or bug, it only records and displays data after the point record was enabled.

 - When a track is record enabled it is not possible to change the track name but there is no explanation/feedback

 - Region become unselected when reversing using alt+5(I think)

+- Measuring latency with larger spb/fpp values like 4096 returns negative systemic latency

 # Windows